jayy1511/W_Share/README.md

-# 🔐 SecuShare - Secure File Sharing Platform
+# 🔐 W_Share - Secure File Sharing Platform

-**SecuShare** is a secure file-sharing web application that enables users to encrypt files in the browser, share them via one-time links, and ensure end-to-end security with advanced access controls and admin analytics.
+**W_Share** is a secure file-sharing web application that enables users to encrypt files in the browser, share them via one-time links, and ensure end-to-end security with advanced access controls and admin analytics.

 ---